pact-foundation/pact-php/README.md

 {
     $config = new VerifierConfig();
     $config
-        ->setProviderName('SomeProvider') // Providers name to fetch.
+        ->setProviderName('someProvider') // Providers name to fetch.
         ->setProviderVersion('1.0.0') // Providers version.
         ->setProviderBaseUrl(new Uri('http://localhost:58000')) // URL of the Provider.
         ->setBrokerUri(new Uri('http://localhost')) // URL of the Pact Broker to publish results.
         ->setPublishResults(true); // Flag the verifier service to publish the results to the Pact Broker.

-    // Verify that all consumers of 'SomeProvider' are valid.
+    // Verify that all consumers of 'someProvider' are valid.
     $verifier = new Verifier($config);
     $verifier->verifyAll();